Wind power is another form of renewable energy in which the wind is used to generate electricity.

 Out of all renewable energies, wind power is considered the most efficient.

-Solutions offered by GRES include Off-Grid or Grid-connected wind power, solar power or wind-solar Grid and Hybrid power.
+Learn about the wind energy solutions offered by GRES.
+This includes off-grid or grid-connected wind power, solar power or wind-solar grid and hybrid power.

 Sizes of Wind Turbines